WilhelmWillie/merrychristmas/README.md

 * **5:24 PM** Dinner break.
 Made progress on the front-end.
 * **6:42 PM** Progress made.
 Working on form validation and etc.
 * **7:49 PM** Back-end almost done!
 I was planning to add facial recognition to the photo upload portion to be fancy.
 However, due to time restraints, I won't be adding it.
 Maybe later?
+* **9:28 PM** Finished with the front end!
+I do have one more feature to add that I'll touch in the cleanup/release phase..
+But yay I'm done!